Select Your Activities

 AAP Transfer Scholars’ Day

 This invitation-only event takes place during Bruin Day and offers admitted transfers and their guests the chance to learn more about the Academic Advancement Program (AAP) and other exceptional academic opportunities at UCLA, such as the Transfer Summer Program and innovative science programs.
 Prospective students can speak with current Bruin transfers in their major and have all their questions answered.
-Lunch will be provided.
+Light refreshments and lunch are provided.

 Invitees: Register for AAP Transfer Scholars' Day when you sign up for Bruin Day.